When its been a long time since I’ve spoken to a friend, I tend to forget just how good of a friend they are.

 There’s been something significantly different happening in my life as a result of my determination to stick with community: I’ve rediscovered my best friend, Jesus, and I can already see things shifting in my day to day life.

 There’s a hope dawning.

 And now, I find myself back in the swing of who I know I am: someone who longs to bless; who looks for the chance to offer herself to others.

-And the best part is, I’m loving who I am being refined as.
+And the best part is, I’m loving who I am becoming.

-APPLICATION: Do you have insights on community?
-Please leave a comment for Melissa below.
+APPLICATION: What are your insights on community?
+Please leave a comment below.
+Thank you.

 I write to inspire people to be real, grow an authentic faith in Jesus, enjoy healthy relationships and discover their life purpose.
 If this material is helpful to you, please follow me.

 - Subscribe.
 I’ll put helpful content into your email box on Mondays and Thursdays, as well as upcoming events at North Pointe Community Church, Edmonton, Alberta.

 - Follow on Twitter.
 I daily tweet info I think you’ll be interested in.

 - Friend on Facebook.
 If you “like” my page, let me know you found me here.